Skip to main content

 Ferritin and Iron levels.

-Happy to report that what I have done over the past 12 months has helped my Ferritin and Iron levels stay stable and a slight increase.
+Happy to report that what I have done over the past 12 months has helped my Ferritin and Iron levels stay stable.

 Part of the on going follow up after my Whipple Surgery is having blood work done at 3 and 6 month intervals.
 Blood work done in Nov 2024, a year post Whipple, showed my iron levels to be in the normal range, but the Ferritin levels had started to drop.
 Both my primary Doctor and dietitian recommend me increasing my daily iron intake to see if that would help raise my Ferritin level.